This blog is a recipe for high-velocity sales. We’ll show you how to build your own high-velocity sales team with the right ingredients.

 More than a nice-to-have thing, coaching is actually important to convert your reps into top performers, and to stop them from leaving the organization.
 You want more people to stick around for longer periods of time because attrition is expensive.
 The problem lies in the onboarding and ramping up cost of getting new employees.

 So, become more than a manager doing monthly check-ins.
 Become your employees’ trusted advisor, just like a coach is to an athlete.
 Focus on giving personalized training sessions that are relevant to each employee’s individual needs, regularly.
 Conduct practice sessions to build practical communication skills for cold calling, negotiation, objection handling, and pitching.
-Coaching should be a continuous process that is provided while work is ongoing, and not something that should be started after a rep fails to meet their quota.
+Digital coaching should be a continuous process that is provided while work is ongoing, and not something that should be started after a rep fails to meet their quota.

 Here is a four-part coaching model by Deloitte based on “a caring relationship.”